ayushhhthakur/CampusWeatherInsight/README.md

 ![CampusWeatherInsight Logo](link-to-your-logo.png)

-CampusWeatherInsight is a specialized weather web application tailored exclusively for educational institutions.
+CampusWeatherInsight is a specialized weather web application tailored exclusively for Model Institute of Engineering and Technology (MIET), Jammu.
 It provides real-time and forecasted weather information specific to your campus's location, helping students, faculty, and staff stay informed and prepared for any weather conditions.

 ## Table of Contents